scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 dictionary.
 Py-ART also comes with visualization methods allowing for the conical (or Plan Position Indicator, PPI) scan to be plotted up and geolocated using Matplotlib and Basemap.
-An example of raw :math:`\phi_{DP}` and reflectivity is shown in :ref:`raw_ppi`.
+An example of raw :math:`\phi_{DP}` and reflectivity is shown in :ref:`rawppi`.

 .. figure:: nw_ppi.png

-   Raw Reflectivity factor and polarimetric phase difference from the lowest (0.5 degree) tilt. :label:`raw_ppi`
+   Raw Reflectivity factor and polarimetric phase difference from the lowest (0.5 degree) tilt. :label:`rawppi`

 The code to plot is simply: